jonas-vriend/fs_project/README.md

 ## IS Problems Im aware of:
 UHG 2018 - Really bad hallcuination where $ treated as 8.
-More evidence that I should probably split preprocess_tex into two functions
+More evidence that I should probably split preprocess_text into two functions